SCROLL DOWN • SCROLL DOWN • SCROLL DOWN •

 Depending on your business and your goals, altering your business’s physical environment could be as simple as acquiring some assets and materials to add to your space, such as signage to make it easier for customers to navigate your building.

 Sometimes, it means re-inventing your space by investing in special decor or interior design.
-Hiring a professional interior design service, such as Kelowna’s the Hatch which specializes in design for commercial spaces, often pays off for service businesses
+Hiring a professional interior design service, such as Kelowna’s the Hatch which specializes in design for commercial spaces, often pays off for service businesses.
+This is a very important ‘P’ in the 3 P’s of service marketing.

 Seeing It In Action